ibm-cloud-docs/openwhisk/monitor.md

     </tr>
     <tr>
       <td><code>init-time</code></td>
-      <td>The time spent to initialize the action container.</td>
+      <td>The time that is spent to initialize the action container.</td>
       <td>Average</td>
       <td><code>action-performance</code></td>
     </tr>
     <tr>
       <td><code>wait-time</code></td>
-      <td>The average time spent in a queue waiting for an activation to be scheduled.</td>
+      <td>The average time that is spent in a queue waiting for an activation to be scheduled.</td>
       <td>Average</td>
       <td><code>action-performance</code></td>
     </tr>